 What are the documents required to apply?

-Prior to application, we recommend that you put together all the documents you are required to provide.
+Prior to applying, we recommend that you put together all the necessary documents you are required to provide.
 This is a short list, and it is probable that you already have everything you need.

 Valid passport – all applicants must hold a valid passport that remains as such for at least another 6 months from the date of arrival in Canada.
 Also, keep in mind that an expired passport also means an expired ETA.